petbattle/ubiquitous-journey/README.md

 #### [ubiquitous-journey/ubiquitous-journey/values-tooling.yaml](ubiquitous-journey/ubiquitous-journey/values-tooling.yaml)

-Edit this file and choose tools we want by enabling them as `true` (the rest we set to false).
+Edit this file and choose the tools we want by enabling them as `true` (the rest we set to false).
 In this example we are using nexus, sonarqube and tekton:
 ```bash

 enabled: true